tapis-project/tutorials/systems/hpc.md

 }
 ```
 In the description above, we set `effectiveUserId` to the string `${apiUserId}`.
 Recall that
-tells Tapis to use the identity (that is, the `username`) associated with the token on
+this tells Tapis to use the identity (that is, the `username`) associated with the token on
 the API request whenever it interacts with this system.
 We could have just hard-coded our
 own username (e.g., `"jstubbs"`) instead, but this approach means that if we share the
 system with another Tapis user, Tapis will use that user's identity to interact with the